FREEDOM FROM FACEBOOK

 For people whose life is normal, and even difficult, seeing this display of highlights presented as routine by others, makes them feel even worse about their life, imagining that they are inferior and deficient somehow.

-This measuring of yourself to the opinions of others in such a public way, is unwise and dangerous, because it pressures you to conform to values and behaviour which you would not choose yourself.
+This 'measuring of yourself' by the opinions of others in such a public way, is unwise and dangerous.

 3. FOMO – Fear of Missing Out